nasa/MOSAIC/schedulers/mosaic_schedulers/schedulers/heft/README.md

 Schedule = Scheduler.schedule()
 ```

-## Input-Output format

-See the [schdulers README](../README.md) for a detailed description of the I/O format.
+See the [schedulers README](../../../README.md) for a detailed description of the I/O format.

 ## References